Talquetamab

-Talquetamab is an experimental humanized monoclonal antibody being developed by Janssen Pharmaceuticals for the treatment of multiple myeloma.
+Talquetamab, sold under the brand name Talvey, is a humanized monoclonal antibody used for the treatment of multiple myeloma.
+It is a bispecific GPRC5D-directed CD3 T-cell engager.
 Talquetamab is a bispecific antibody against two targets: human CD3, a T-cell surface antigen, and human G-protein coupled receptor family C group 5 member D (GPRC5D), a tumor-associated antigen with potential antineoplastic activity.
 Talquetamab binds both targets, drawing the T cells close to the tumor cells, causing a cytotoxic T-lymphocyte response.
+It is being developed by Janssen Pharmaceuticals.